johnnyxmas/ScanCannon/README.md

 ![scancannon](http://oi43.tinypic.com/2vwwdpw.jpg)

-ScanCannon v0.8
+ScanCannon v0.85
 =========
 The speed of masscan with the reliability and detailed enumeration of nmap!

 Handles the enumeration of large networks, including banner grabbing & OS / service version guessing at high speed.
 Uses masscan to quickly identify open ports, then calls nmap to gain details on the systems / services listening on those ports.
 Data is stored in both masscan & nmap standard outputs, as well as a few other grepable intermediary files, all nicely organized into per-network directories to make your boss think you know what you're doing.

-CHANGELOG FOR v0.8:
+CHANGELOG FOR v0.85:

-* Now generates ./results/dead_subnets.txt to provide a list of subnets that were not found to have any responsive hosts up
-* Now parses out all resolved domains/subdomains and writes them to ./results/$DIRNAME/discovered_domains.txt (per subnet) and ./results/all_discovered_domains.txt (total for all subnets)
+* Output files are now named more applicably
+* Some output changed to CSV where appropriate

+TO-DO:

+* Root domain detection for International TLDs (Such as .co.uk) doesn't work too well.
+Need to fix this.
+* Would like to add some OSINT features based on historical WHOIS data (i.e. same phone #, same address, etc)